ImplFerris/esp32-book/src/rfid/dump-memory.md

 To make it clearer, we'll add some formatting and labels, indicating which sector and block we're referring to (both absolute and relative block numbers to the sector), as well as whether the block is a sector trailer or a data block.

+> You can either work on the same project we created in the previous chapter or create a new project, follow the same steps, and then proceed with these instructions.

 ### Loop through the sector